 The seeker movement gives people the “religion” they want instead of the convicting truth they need.
 When Paul preached the True God to the Athenians, “some mocked and others said, we will hear thee again of this matter” (Acts 17:32-34).
 Hardly a “seeker-sensitive” message.

-A big flaw of the “seeker friendly” movement is the assumption that membership size, buildings and other externalities are the only goals that count.
-Thus they invest more on things that will attract crowd, like entertainment, jamborees, sumptuous meals, basketball courts, spas etc.
+A big flaw of the “seeker friendly” movement is the assumption that membership size, buildings and other externalizations are the only goals that count.
+Thus they invest more on material things that will pull much crowd: entertainment, jamborees, sumptuous meals, basketball courts, spas etc.

 The early Believers didn’t utilize man-made strategies to bring people to Christ, rather “the Lord added to the church daily such as should be saved” (Acts 2:47b).

 This “seeker sensitive” method reduces Jesus to a needed “product,” and “sells” the gospel to the lost, who are the consumers.
 But any attempt to present Jesus as a “product” is to refashion Him or adjust His image to appeal to the felt needs of the consumer-happy culture.

-A famous pastor of such a church based in Houston, Texas, was once interviewed by Larry King and asked if Muslims or Hindus will be in heaven without accepting Christ.
+A famous pastor of such a “seekers sensitive” eeker based in Houston, Texas, was once interviewed by Larry King and was asked if Muslims or Hindus would be in heaven without accepting Christ.
 He answered:

 “You know, I’m very careful about saying who would and wouldn’t go to heaven.
 I don’t know…Well, I don’t know if I believe they’re wrong…I spent a lot of time in India with my father, I don’t know all about their [Hindu] religion.
 But I know they love God.
 And I don’t know.
 I’ve seen their sincerity.
-So I don’t know.
+So I don’t know.”